pl4nty/garden/content/Microsoft/Windows/Winget.md

 ## Development
 winget is developed with C++ and Visual Studio, so I opted for a 32 core F-series Azure VM.
 I later downgraded to 4 core / 16GB RAM due to poor build parallelism.
 It comes with a winget DSC config for easy setup (see the README), but needs an extra command for `vcpkg`.
-And it only seemed to work for my Release builds, Debug builds failed with a missing dependency of sfsclient.
+Debug builds used to fail with a missing dependency of sfsclient, but seem to work now.

 Build order
 * AppInstallerCLIPackage
 * AppInstallerCLITests
-* `AppInstallerCLITests\Run-TestsInPackage.ps1 -Args "~[pips]" -BuildRoot $PWD\x64\Release\ -PackageRoot $PWD\AppInstallerCLIPackage\bin\x64\Release\ -LogTarget $PWD\AICLI-Packaged.log -ScriptWait`
+* `AppInstallerCLITests\Run-TestsInPackage.ps1 -Args "~[pips]" -BuildRoot $PWD\x64\Debug\ -PackageRoot $PWD\AppInstallerCLIPackage\bin\x64\Debug\ -LogTarget $PWD\AICLI-Packaged.log -ScriptWait`

 ## Downgrade a package
 If the latest release has a critical bug (looking at you Docker Desktop), we can downgrade to an older version with `winget install Docker.DockerDesktop --version 4.34.2 --force --custom "--disable-version-check"`.